 - c.
 Alcohol Usage and Laws.
 The drinking age for all Soldiers is 21.
 Soldiers will not consume alcohol within eight hours of military duty.
 Drunk is defined in paragraph 35c (6) of the UCMJ as "any intoxication which is sufficient to impair rational and full exercise of the mental or physical faculties."
-This provision is punitive and violations may subject the offender to non-judicial or judicial action under the UCMJ.
 Local Commanders can also establish times when alcohol consumption is revoked. - 1.
 There is no drinking while on duty.
 Commanders may test the blood or breath of any Soldier they reasonably suspect may be impaired while on duty or immediately prior to beginning duty.
 While not definitive, any Soldier with a blood alcohol content exceeding .08 is generally considered to be impaired.
 Do not operate motor vehicles, motorcycles, boats or bicycles while intoxicated. - d.
 Drugs.
 Possession or use of any controlled substance without a valid prescription, or use of prescription drugs intended for another person, is against the law.
 This includes any use of Marijuana or CBP products at any time, regardless of local laws.
 The Fires Center of Excellence and Fort Sill maintains an active drug and alcohol program and Commanders have an affirmative duty to conduct random urinalysis testing IAW AR 600-85. - e.
 Use of Tobacco.
 Due to dangers of second-hand smoke, smoking, the use of tobacco products, smokeless tobacco, and electric cigarettes is prohibited in the work place, and military vehicles.
 Smoking areas shall be designated no less than 50 feet from any building.
 Personnel shall not walk and smoke while in uniform.
 Additionally, the tobacco use age in the state of Oklahoma is 21.
 All Soldiers under the age of 21 stationed on or TDY in Oklahoma are prohibited to purchase, possess, consume, or introduce tobacco products.

-Note\\\ Reynolds Army Health Clinic is a smoke free campus, including parking lots and the grass fields around the clinic.
+Note Reynolds Army Health Clinic is a smoke free campus, including parking lots and the grass fields around the clinic.